Spaceghost/spaceghost.github.com/_posts/2011-05-22-Monoceros-beginning.md

     Monoceros is first and foremost a Rails 3.1 engine.
 That is to say, a mountable application for your rails 3.1 applications.
     My philosophy about engines is that they should be easy to use and easy to customize.
 When I arrive at the point where Monoceros  works reasonably as intended, I will be including rails generators for different types of installations of the engine should you want to modify anything.

-    * Full<a name="rails"> </a> install - Completely installing the engine inside your application.
+    * <span id="rake">Full</span> install - Completely installing the engine inside your application.
 This is meant for those who want to drastically modify Monoceros in their application.

     * Partial install - I'm thinking, probably views, maybe some controllers, this will have to be explored more.
 I'll make a note to let you know what I come up with.